Why It Works

 1 head garlic, 3 cloves thinly sliced, the rest left unpeeled

 3 tablespoons extra-virgin olive oil, plus more for drizzling

 1 pound short ruffled pasta, such as farfalle

 1/4 cup chopped parsley, plus more for garnish

 In a medium saucepan, combine oil, garlic, and red pepper flakes and set over medium heat.
 Cook, stirring, until garlic is lightly golden, about 3 minutes.
 Add 3 cups chickpeas and chickpea-cooking liquid (or liquid from the cans) and bring to a simmer.
-Remove from heat and, using an immersion blender, blend to a smooth, saucy puree, adding more chickpea-cooking liquid if too thick.
+Remove from heat and, using an immersion blender, blend to a smooth, saucy purée, adding more chickpea-cooking liquid (or water or vegetable broth) if too thick.
 Stir in remaining 1 cup chickpeas, crushing some lightly with a wooden spoon or potato masher but leaving them mostly whole.
 Season with salt and pepper.